Olympus E-PL8 vs Panasonic G7

 It is notable that the G7 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-PL8 does not feature such a mic input.

-Both the E-PL8 and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the E-PL8 and the G7 have been discontinued, but can regularly be found used on ebay.
 The G7 was replaced by the Panasonic G85, while the E-PL8 was followed by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-PL8 and G7 can be found, respectively, in the Olympus E-PL8 Manual (free pdf) or the online Panasonic G7 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-PL8 better than the Panasonic G7 or vice versa?
 The listing below highlights the relative strengths of the two models.